 There are a couple of standout episodes but generally speaking this entire season is skippable if you want.
 For the casual viewer who only wants to see standout episodes I’d recommend Where No One Has Gone Before, The Big Goodbye and Heart of Glory.
-For those that wouldn’t mind watching episodes that are “alright” or have importance for continuity purposes I’ll add Encounter at Farpoint, Hide and Q, Datalore, 11001001, Symbiosis, and Skin of Evil.
+For those that wouldn’t mind watching episodes that are “pretty good” or have importance for continuity purposes I’ll add Encounter at Farpoint, Hide and Q, Datalore, and every episode from Coming of Age through Skin of Evil.
 I’ll remind the reader of how much I love this show, as was stated on a post on my main blog page.
 However, as much as I love it–probably because I love it–I can’t overlook the flaws in the episodes.
 So, fair warning, many of my reviews in this season will not be pulling any punches.
 I’m including a link here of a 5-minute spot on Entertainment Tonight which introduces the crew and setting of TNG before the first episode aired.

 One other note: the production order of the episodes in season one are often different–sometimes very different–from the order in which they were aired.
-I’ll make a note of every episode in which the air order varies from the order in which they were made.
+I’ll make a note of every episode in which the order they were aired varies from the order in which they were made.
 Two examples of this stand out: Haven was the 10th episode aired, but it was actually shot and produced right after Code of Honor, episode 3.
 A more dramatic example is Symbiosis, which was shot after Skin of Evil.
-The problem here is, if I ordered these episodes according to production order I’d have Tasha Yar appearing in a episode immediately following the one in which she’s killed off!
+The problem here is, if I ordered these episodes according to production order I’d have Tasha Yar appearing in an episode immediately following the one in which she was killed off!
 Following are reviews of the episodes from season one.
-Please feel free to take a look around and comment if you like!
+Consider all of these ratings to be on a curve, however.
+This is the first season, after all.
+Please feel free to take a look around and comment if you like.

 - Encounter at Farpoint **